Python Collections: Lists, Tuples, Dictionaries, and Sets¶

 In this section, we begin to see the nature of Python objects.
 Each of the elements described in this presentation (lists, tuples, dictionaries, and sets) is a class of objects.
 For each class, Python has defined methods.
 These are functions which act on an instantiated object of the class.
-So for example, if we have a list object named animals, we can add items to that list object using the append method by writing animals.append(
+So for example, if we have a list object named animals, we can add items to that list object using the append method by writing animals.append().
+As we introduce each class of objects, there is a reference to a tutorial on the class and a second reference outlining the methods that are defined for that class.

 A Python list is a collection of changeable data objects.
 These objects do not have to be of the same data type.
 However, it is most often true that the reason they are in a given list is that they are similar.
 Elements in a list can be changed, and they have order.
 Therefore, we can refer to an element by its index.